 Some famous alumni

-Tavish Scott MSP, BBC broadcaster Catriona Shearer, photographers David Eustace and Colin Baxter and film director Lynne Ramsay are amongst the Edinburgh Napier University Alumni family.
+Tavish Scott MSP, BBC broadcaster Catriona Shearer, athletes Lynsey Sharp and Stephen Payton, photographers David Eustace and Colin Baxter and film director Lynne Ramsay are amongst the Edinburgh Napier University alumni family.

 Queen Margaret University (QMU) delivers professional learning and specialises in research that enhances people’s lives.
 They offer vocationally relevant courses in the areas of healthcare, social sciences and communication, drama and the creative industries and business and enterprise – many unique in Scotland.
 One of the smallest universities in the city region, this results in smaller class sizes, closer contacts between students and staff and ensures that a student is not just a ‘face in the crowd’.